 Share

-The primary objective of Innovatiana’s project was to create a training dataset for the detection and classification of road objects—from cars and trucks to pedestrians, cyclists, traffic lights, and road signs—using continuous video streams captured in real driving conditions.
-Unlike static image datasets, videos offer the advantage of contextual understanding and motion tracking, but they also present additional annotation challenges.
+The primary objective was to create a training dataset for the detection and classification of road objects — from cars and trucks to pedestrians, cyclists, traffic lights, and road signs — using continuous video streams captured in real driving conditions.
+Unlike static image datasets, videos offer contextual understanding and motion tracking, but they also introduce additional annotation challenges.

-1. Frame-by-frame annotation with bounding boxes and polygons
+1. Frame-by-frame video annotation with bounding boxes and polygons

-Each object appearing in the video sequences had to be annotated individually, frame by frame.
-Bounding boxes were used for efficiency, while polygonal annotations were applied in cases requiring fine-grained accuracy (for example, irregular shapes like pedestrians in motion, cyclists with bikes, or complex traffic signs).
-This level of detail ensures that perception algorithms learn not only to recognize objects, but also to understand their contours and interactions.
+Each object appearing in the video sequences was annotated individually, frame by frame.
+Bounding boxes were used for efficiency, while polygonal annotations were applied where fine-grained accuracy was required — irregular shapes like pedestrians in motion, cyclists with bikes, or complex traffic signs.
+This level of detail ensures perception algorithms learn not only to recognize objects, but also to understand their contours and interactions.

 2. Rigorous quality control for temporal and spatial consistency

-To execute this mission, Innovatiana mobilized a specialized team of annotators with expertise in computer vision and traffic scene understanding.
-Annotators received domain-specific training to recognize not only obvious categories like cars and pedestrians but also subtle elements such as partially hidden signs, damaged road markings, or traffic lights seen from oblique angles.
+Innovatiana mobilized a specialized team of annotators with expertise in computer vision and traffic scene understanding.
+Annotators received domain-specific training to recognize not only obvious categories like cars and pedestrians, but also subtle elements: partially hidden signs, damaged road markings, or traffic lights viewed from oblique angles.

 The process was supported by a custom annotation workflow tailored for large-scale video data:

-• Automated pre-labeling was introduced using baseline object detection models, which provided initial bounding boxes.
-Annotators then refined these suggestions, significantly accelerating throughput while maintaining accuracy.
+• Automated pre-labeling using baseline object detection models provided initial bounding boxes, which annotators then refined — significantly accelerating throughput while maintaining accuracy.

-• Systematic audits were built into the workflow, with random sampling of annotated frames subjected to secondary review, ensuring error detection and correction at scale.
+• Systematic audits with random sampling of annotated frames subjected to secondary review, ensuring error detection and correction at scale.

-This hybrid approach, combining human expertise with semi-automated tools, struck a balance between efficiency and precision.
+💡 This hybrid approach — human expertise combined with semi-automated tooling — struck the balance between efficiency and precision that ADAS and autonomous driving datasets demand.

-👉 Read our article on ADAS annotation : Learn how accurate video annotation enhances the intelligence of autonomous vehicles.
+👉 Read our article on ADAS annotation: discover how accurate video annotation enhances the intelligence of autonomous vehicles.

 Aïcha